 updatedb

-Then I suggest to change the Timezone and extend the root partition to the available size on the SD Card:
+Then I suggest changing the Timezone and extend the root partition to the available size on the SD Card:

 raspi-config

-Then we will tweak a little bit the wifi interface.
-Reconnect by SSH, and edit the file /etc/network/interfaces and make sure it contains those lines (if you want to use DHCP; otherwise change the 8th line from ‘dhcp’ to ‘static’ if you want to fix the IP and ensure you got DNS servers properly configured in /etc/resolv.conf):
+Then we will tweak a little bit the wi-fi interface.
+Reconnect by SSH, and edit the file /etc/network/interfaces and make sure it contains those lines (if you want to use DHCP; otherwise change the 8th line from ‘dhcp’ to ‘static’ if you want to fix the IP and make sure your DNS servers are properly configured in /etc/resolv.conf):

 sudo su -